-The Newton Public Art Commission is excited to present the Newton Spring Plein Air Paint Out followed by a wet paint art show on Saturday, April 27.
+The Newton Public Art Commission is excited to present the Newton Fall Plein Air Paint Out followed by a wet paint art show on Saturday, Sept 28.

-Painters of any medium are welcome to enter this event, where they will spend from 9 a.m. until 2:30 p.m. painting outside on the streets of beautiful, historic Downtown Newton.
+Painters of any medium are welcome to enter the event, where they will spend from 9 a.m. until 2:30 p.m. painting outside on the streets of beautiful, historic Newton “en plein air.”

-In order to participate in the paint out and wet paint show, a registration form and fee of $20 must be paid by April 25.
-A late registration fee of $25 will be charged for any participants who register after April 25.
+In order to participate in the paint out and wet paint show, a registration form and fee of $20 must be paid by Sept.
+26. A late registration fee of $25 will be charged for any participants who register after Sept.
+26. Students who present student identification may enter the paint out and wet paint show at no cost.
 The required registration form is available here.

 Cauthen grew up in Naples, Italy; New Orleans; and the Carolinas.
 She currently resides in Charlotte.
 She began her love of landscape painting while living in Newton.
 Her work often depicts the streets, countryside and factories of Catawba County.
 She is a former winner of the Piedmont Plein Air “Quick Paint” and second place winner in the Savannah Paint-Out.
 Jean lectures on art history topics for local groups and classes.
 In addition to leading travel workshops to France, Italy, Ireland and Costa Rica, she has been granted several artist residencies, including upcoming travel to Chateaux Orquevaux, France.
 As a teacher, she is known for her patience, humor and enthusiasm.
 She strives to move students of all levels forward in their understanding of the basics as well as helping them find their own artisitic ‘voice.’
 Her work has been exhibited internationally, earned many awards, and has been collected by several corporate and private entities.
 Her work may be viewed at Dilworth Artisan Station in Charlotte and at www.jeancauthen.com.